AdobeDocs/target.de-DE/help/c-experiences/c-visual-experience-composer/mobile-viewports.md

 Mobile viewports help you preview how your [!DNL Target] activities appear on screens of various sizes.

-Die Funktion zur mobilen Viewport-Vorschau wurde für responsive Sites entwickelt, die auf verschiedenen Geräten, Fenstern oder Bildschirmgrößen gut dargestellt werden.
+The mobile viewport preview feature is designed for responsive sites that render well on various devices, windows, or screen sizes.
 Responsive Sites passen sich automatisch an jede Bildschirmgröße an, einschließlich Desktop-PCs, Laptops, Tablets oder Mobiltelefone.

 >[!NOTE]
 >